Nagrik

-Nagrik is a 2015 Indian Marathi language mystery political film, directed by Jaypraad Desai and produced by Arti Sachin Chavan and co-produced by Dr.Sunil Chavan presented by Sachhi Entertainment and Ronak Bandelkar.
+Nagrik is a 2015 Indian Marathi language mystery political film, directed by Jayprad Desai and produced by Arti Sachin Chavan and co-produced by Dr.Sunil Chavan presented by Sachhi Entertainment and Ronak Bandelkar.
 The film is released on 12 June 2015.

 Plot

 Nagrik is set against the political backdrop of Maharashtra.
 Shyam Jagdale, the chief political correspondent of a leading Marathi daily called 'Aaj Mumbai' does an important exposé in his political column 'Nagrik'.
 This triggers off a series of events that uncovers the unholy nexus between politics, business and the media.
 Plans of Vikas Patil, the new rising star on the political horizon, are thwarted.
 Shyam becomes suspicious at the turn of events and smells a bigger conspiracy.
 But treading the path of truth has never been easy or forgiving.